 Due to the production process and the nature of clay, Adobe bricks have good water resistance.
 Nevertheless it is very important to provide adequate weather protection of the earth walls, especially in exposed situations.
 This is normally done with the provision of adequate eaves.

-Massive wood components.
+- Massive wood components.
 Heavy doors, ceiling beams and porch posts are a striking counterpart to the smooth walls typical of pueblo architecture.
-The timbers used are called vigas and they’re usually exposed at the ends.
+Also, the timbers used are called vigas and they’re usually exposed at the ends.

-However, the flat roof common to pueblo-style homes can be prone to leakage.
-Older pueblo homes built with plaster rather than drywall are less susceptible to rotting, but they also may be built without the drainage aids that modern building codes now require.
-If you’re considering purchasing a pueblo home, don’t skip the inspection!
+However, the flat roof common to Pueblo-style homes can be prone to leakage.
+Older Pueblo homes built with plaster rather than drywall are less susceptible to rotting, but they also can be built without the drainage aids that modern building codes now require.
+If you’re considering purchasing a Pueblo home, don’t skip the inspection!

-The pueblo style arose not only as a tip of the hat to Native American cultures, but also as a way to brave the searing heat of the Southwest with style.
-Architects designed sheltered courtyards to promote a casual lifestyle that could incorporate the outdoors for relaxing and entertaining, no matter what the weather.
+The Adobe Pueblo style arose not only as a tip of the hat to Native American cultures, but also as a way to brave the searing heat of the Southwest with style.
+So, architects designed sheltered courtyards to promote a casual lifestyle that could incorporate the outdoors for relaxing and entertaining, no matter what the weather.
 This results in many people finding the pattern and texture of Adobe walls very attractive.Let's Get Social!